runrig-coop/hedgerows/index.md

 all, wants to be free.

-Stewart Brand, often cited as the originator of this maxim that "information wants to be free," serves as a hub linking the quest for new forms of consciousness and autonomous communities in the 1960s with the quest for free markets and neoliberal hegemony in the 1990s.
-In _Counterculture to Cyberculture_, Fred Turner makes a compelling argument that while the 60's counterculture can be viewed as a hotbed of radical politics, like those of Students for a Democratic Society (SDS) and the New Left, it also produced a deeply apolitical tendency, which he dubs New Communalism.
-Rather than seeking to change society for the better, the New Communalists sought to drop out of Western civilization entirely, forsaking the comforts of their middle class American upbringings to create whole new societies, a fresh start to take refuge in while the old society sank beneath the tide.
-The communes seldom lasted more than a year or two, but their utopian dream of intentional communities persisted into the 1980s when it re-emerged in the guise of the earliest _virtual communities_.
-Stewart Brand, once counted among Ken Kesey's Merry Pranksters, along with the former members of a Tennessee commune known only as The Farm, co-founded The WELL in 1985.
-It was an online bulletin board system, commonly referred to back then as a BBS and similar to its predecessor Usenet.
-The WELL incubated a number of virtual communities that would eventually give rise to the Electronic Frontier Foundation, _Wired_ magazine, Craigslist, and Salon.com, to name a few.
-The dream had become a reality, albeit virtual.
-Their success entrenched a growing ideology of technological determinism, and once combined with the entrepreneurial spirit of the post-history 90s, gave rise to the techno-libertarianism that was a hallmark of the first dotcom economic boom.
+Stewart Brand, often cited as the originator of this maxim that "information wants to be free," is a central hub linking the baby boomers' quest for new forms of consciousness and autonomous communities in the 1960s and 70s with their seemingly disparate quest for free markets and neoliberal hegemony in the 1990s.
+Fred Turner connects all these dots in his 2006 _Counterculture to Cyberculture_.
+He makes a compelling argument that while the 60s counterculture can be viewed as a hotbed of radical politics, as with the Students for a Democratic Society (SDS) and the New Left, it also produced a deeply apolitical tendency that he dubs the New Communalism.
+Rather than seeking to change society for the better, New Communalists sought to drop out of civilization entirely.
+They forsook the comforts of their middle class American upbringings for the ambition of building whole new societies on rural homesteads, a fresh start to take refuge in while the old society sank beneath the tide.
+Required reading for many of these "back to the land" communards was _The Whole Earch Catalog_, which Stewart Brand edited and published.
+The communes seldom lasted more than a year or two, but their utopian dream of intentional communities persisted into the 1980s, when it re-emerged in the guise of the earliest _virtual_ communities.
+It was in 1985 that Brand, who was once counted among Ken Kesey's Merry Pranksters, banded together with some former members of a Tennessee commune known as The Farm to co-found The WELL.
+The WELL was an online bulletin board system, commonly referred to as a BBS back then, similar to its predecessor Usenet.
+It incubated a number of virtual communities that would eventually give rise to the Electronic Frontier Foundation, _Wired_ magazine, Craigslist, and Salon.com, just to name a few.
+The utopian dream had become a reality, albeit virtual.
+Their success entrenched a growing sense of technological determinism, and once that was combined with the laissez faire spirit of the post-history 1990s, it gave rise to a new brand of techno-libertarianism that was a hallmark of the first dotcom boom.
 As is quite clear to many of us now, however, this optimism was misplaced.
 Problems like economic scarcity and social stratification don't just vanish with one wave of the magic wand of virtualization, as Turner warns:

-> The rhetoric of peer-to-peer informationalism [...] actively obscures the
+> The rhetoric of peer-to-peer informationalism, however, much like the rhetoric
+> of consciousness out of which it grew, actively obscures the material and
-> material and technical infrastructures on which both the Internet and the
+> technical infrastructures on which both the Internet and the lives of the
-> lives of the digital generation depend.
-Behind the fantasy of unimpeded
+> digital generation depend.
+Behind the fantasy of unimpeded information flow
-> information flow lies the reality of millions of plastic keyboards, silicon
+> lies the reality of millions of plastic keyboards, silicon wafers, glass-faced
-> wafers, glass-faced monitors, and endless miles of cable.
-All of these
+> monitors, and endless miles of cable.
+All of these technologies depend on
-> technologies depend on manual laborers, first to build them and later to tear
+> manual laborers, first to build them and later to tear them apart.
+This work
-> them apart.
-This work remains extraordinarily dangerous, first to those who
+> remains extraordinarily dangerous, first to those who handle the toxic
-> handle the toxic chemicals required in manufacture and later to those who live
+> chemicals required in manufacture and later to those who live on the land,
-> on the land, drink the water, and breathe the air into which those chemicals
+> drink the water, and breathe the air into which those chemicals eventually
-> eventually leak.
+> leak.

 The cost of disregarding information's earthly trappings is further borne out today by the way private streaming platforms have nonetheless managed to enclose